{about}

 Every line of code has a story.
 Most of us just never hear it.

-If you've ever wondered who actually made something you use every day, and why you've never heard their name before, you'll feel at home here.
+If you've ever wondered who actually made the technology you use every day, and why you've never heard their name before, you'll feel at home here.
 This show is for the curious, not the credentialed.
 You don't need a technical background to follow along.
 You just need to be the kind of person who pulls on threads.

-New episodes every other week.
+New episodes unearth stories from computing history every other week.

 The Host